sjhstone/COVID-19-East-Asia-Megacities/README.md

 * daily new cases (7-day moving average)
 * accumulated cases

-The first day in the processed data is set to be the day of initial local Omicron case discovery.
+The first day (indexed as day zero) in the processed data is set to be the day of initial disclosure of local Omicron case discovery.

 The processed data can be found in [`data`](./data/) folder as CSV files.